get-convex/fullstack-bench/templates/convex/BACKEND.md

 The Convex client is already set up in `lib/BackendContext.tsx` and wired into `app/layout.tsx`.
 You can use `useQuery` and `useMutation` directly from `convex/react` along with the generated `api` object from `@/convex/_generated/api`.
 Do NOT modify this code.

 Use Next client components for the UI: do not bother with server rendering.

+# Typechecking and deployment

+Run `bunx tsc -noEmit` to check for type errors across all files.
+Be sure to run this command and fix all errors before considering yourself done.

+Run `bunx convex dev --once` to deploy the `convex/` folder to the backend.